Plywoodpirate/website/Readme.md

 ## Getting Started

-### Prepare to start
+### Prepare environments

-Before you can start, you might need to add an `.env` file in the project root.
+Before you can start, you might need adjust your environment.
+Do so by adding a global `.env` file to your project root.
+Each environment in `/environments` can hold its own `.env` file, which might be really useful.
-You `.env` file can set any environment variables for your project.

-Please consult the [wiki](../../wiki/Getting-started) for a detailed example of an .env file for TYPO3 projects.
+Please consult the [wiki](../../wiki/Getting-started) for a more detailed description about these `.env` files and how to set them up.

 #### Mail Setup